garciart/network-automation/exercises/README.md

 end
 ```

-Once you enter ```end```, no message should appear.
+Now, once you enter ```end```, no message should appear.
 But if you look at the log, you will see that the message was stored:

 ```
 show logging